Premier League transfer window preview: Kane to Man United? Rice to Arsenal?

 What does the team need?
 City have had a great season and the squad doesn't need much, just a tweak here and there.
 Much will depend on departures.
 Pep Guardiola would like a midfielder and a left-back, while a centre-back could also arrive.
 There is also money to spend at City for the right deal but Guardiola and director of football Txiki Begiristain won't force it if they can't get the right players.

 Who are the major targets?
-The top target this summer was Borussia Dortmund's Jude Bellingham and while City haven't formally pulled out of the race, the expectation is that the England midfielder will join Real Madrid for over £100 million.
+The top target this summer was Borussia Dortmund's Jude Bellingham but the England midfielder chose to join Real Madrid for over £100 million.
 There is also interest in Chelsea's Mateo Kovacic and Celta Vigo's Gabri Veiga.
 City are also monitoring RB Leipzig centre-back Josko Gvardiol, who starred for Croatia at the World Cup.

 Who could be leaving?
 Departures are likely to have a big impact on what happens at the Etihad Stadium this summer.
 Guardiola wants to keep midfielders Ilkay Gundogan and Bernardo Silva, but Gundogan is out of contract and Silva has felt for a while that it's time to move on, either to Paris Saint-Germain or Barcelona.
 City will allow the Portugal midfielder to leave but only if their valuation is met, which it wasn't last summer.
 Defender Aymeric Laporte could also leave after losing his place in Guardiola's first-choice team, while full-back Joao Cancelo has been linked with a permanent move when he returns from his loan at Bayern Munich.